 More employers are seeing the value in students’ study abroad experiences.
-Studying abroad tests a student’s real-world application of cultural knowledge and language skills.
-Many employers have an idea of what skills are acquired when a student studies abroad, but it’s your job to really sell them!
+Studying abroad tests a student’s experiential application of cultural knowledge and language skills.
+Many employers have an idea of what skills are acquired when a student studies abroad, but it’s your job to convince them.
 Be prepared to elaborate on the skills you highlighted on your resume with specific examples of your experiences abroad.

 How should I reflect my international experience on my resume?

 Students who have lived and studied abroad have the advantage of possessing many unique and exportable skills, such as language ability, cross-cultural adaptability and regional knowledge.
 Generate a list of key skills you relied on when you were abroad.
 You might include “problem solving,” “language skills,” or “cross-cultural communication” if you successfully overcame a language barrier.

 I am interested in an international career.
 What should I do?

 Use study abroad to your advantage by exploring summer, short-term, or permanent international job or internship opportunities with U.S.-based or overseas employers.
 For information on international jobs, go to the Cornell Career Services website.

 Can I go abroad again as a Cornell student?